adi-boop/is-triangle-/README.md

+# isTriangle?
-# A website which helps you to learn about triangles.
+A website which helps you to learn about triangles.